 A Note About Tiananmen Square Bathrooms

 The only thing you need to know is that they are to be avoided at all costs the in-ground squat toilets are filthy.
-If your child is used to Western toilets, this is likely to be a disastrous experience for both of you.
+If your child is used to Western toilets, this will likely be a disastrous experience for both of you.

-Because the only itinerary we had to follow was our own, we saw Tiananmen Square and Mutianyu and were back to the hotel in time for a late afternoon swim.
+Because the only itinerary we had to follow was our own, we saw Tiananmen Square and Mutianyu and returned to the hotel in time for a late afternoon swim.
 It wound up being perfect.

 What did your kids think of Tiananmen Square?